Under normal conditions, gold and silver pretty much march along to the same drummer. But I expect it will be different, as we move ahead into 2019.

 In addition to the DOJ investigation into the silver price suppression, here is the second reason that the price of silver should rise next year…

 By Anna Golubova

 Silver Surplus Won’t Last, Prices To Rally Next Year — Capital Economics

-, with prices expected to rally to $17 per ounce by the end of 2019 on higher investor demand and an unexpected end to the U.S. monetary policy tightening, according to Capital Economics.
+(Kitco News) – Next year will be a turnaround year for silver, with prices expected to rally to $17 per ounce by the end of 2019 on higher investor demand and an unexpected end to the U.S. monetary policy tightening, according to Capital Economics.

 In case you don’t recall, the silver to gold ratio in the 2000s was often in the 40 to 1 or 50 to 1 range.
 There is a pattern on the following chart that is easy to see.
 After every sustained “rise” in the ratio, it is always followed by a “steep decline.”
 It would not be a stretch to expect the ratio to plunge back down to the low 50s or even the 40s.

 So what does that mean for the price of silver?
 Let’s say, for kicks, that gold moves up to $1,350.
 I think that’s very conservative, don’t you?
 At $1,350with the silver to gold ratio at 50 to 1 the price of silver would be $27 per ounce.
 That’s almost twice as high as it is today (near $14).
 And if we set the price of gold at it’s most recent high of $1,900 should we not expect silver to at least reach it’shigh at that time of $50?
 I think so, at a minimum.
 That would move the silver to gold ratio down to 38 to 1.